matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 The visibility for relation events is dependent on the `rel_type`, with two options:

-  - Visibility is derived from the visibility of the target event (the event referred to by the `event_id` in the relation); the relation should only be visible if the relation target is visible.
-This option means that events can still be visible to a user after they have left the room.
-This has implications for [End-to-end encryption](#end-to-end-encryption).
+  - Visibility is derived from the visibility of the target event (the event referred to by the `event_id` in the relation) under some circumstances: the relation should be visible if the relation target event is visible to a user but the relation event would not be visible according to regular event history visibility rules (e.g. the user has since left in a room with joined or invite room history visibility).
+    If according to regular event room history visibility rules, the relation event would be visible to a user, then the visibility of target event should not be considered and the relation event should be visible.
+    This option means that events can still be visible to a user after they have left the room, and has implications for [End-to-end encryption](#end-to-end-encryption).
     [`m.replace`](https://github.com/matrix-org/matrix-doc/pull/2676) and [`m.annotation`](https://github.com/matrix-org/matrix-doc/pull/2677) relation events have this visilibilty, see those respective MSCs.
   - Visibility is the same as a non-relation event.